 The reasons why the interest in STEM dropped off as girls got older:

 - Lack of role models

 - Peer pressure (Perhaps it wasn’t “cool” to be a girl in STEM?)

 - Support from teachers

 What can parents, teachers, and mentors due to support girls in STEM?

-We interviewed one of our team members here at The Homeschool Scientist, Elaine, about her pursuit of a STEM career.
-Elaine is a homeschool graduate who is currently studying biology (with a focus on genetics) in college and serving as a Learning Assistant and tutor for several biology professors.
+We interviewed one of our team members here at The Homeschool Scientist, Leah, about her pursuit of a STEM career.
+Leah is a homeschool graduate who is currently studying biology (with a focus on genetics) in college and serving as a research assistant.
 She also tutors biology courses for the university’s Academic Success Center.
-Elaine was diagnosed with dyscalculia, a learning disability that affects one’s mathematical skills, making it a challenge to apply mathematical concepts.
-Since chemistry and math are part of her coursework, Elaine has had to put extra focus on her math skills while in college.
+Leah was diagnosed with dyscalculia, a learning disability that affects one’s mathematical skills, making it a challenge to apply mathematical concepts.
+Since chemistry and math are part of her coursework, Leah has had to put extra focus on her math skills while in college.